stijn-dejongh/lovecraft_public_domain/raw_converts/hd.md

   When the current blazed on again there had been a shocking commotion in the tower, for even the feeble light trickling through the grime-blackened, louver-boarded windows was too much for the thing.
-It had bumped and slithered up into its tenebrous steeple just in time&mdash;for a long dose of light would have sent it back into the abyss whence the crazy stranger had called it.
-During the dark hour praying crowds had clustered round the church in the rain with lighted candles and lamps somehow shielded with folded paper and umbrellas&mdash;a guard of light to save the city from the nightmare that stalks in darkness.
+It had bumped and slithered up into its tenebrous steeple just in time--for a long dose of light would have sent it back into the abyss whence the crazy stranger had called it.
+During the dark hour praying crowds had clustered round the church in the rain with lighted candles and lamps somehow shielded with folded paper and umbrellas--a guard of light to save the city from the nightmare that stalks in darkness.
 Once, those nearest the church declared, the outer door had rattled hideously.